-High Pressure Sodium or HPS lamps produce light energy weighted toward the red-orange area of the spectrum.
+High-Pressure Sodium or HPS lamps produce light energy weighted toward the red-orange area of the spectrum.
 Many growers use these lamps for all stages of growth, unless natural sunlight is available we would only suggest their use during flower initiation and development periods.
 There is a new strain of HPS bulbs that have an augmented blue segment (30% or more) making them a worthwhile choice for all growing periods.

-For those who have metal halide systems and want to add or change to high pressure sodium lamps for flowering, there are Retrofit High Pressure Sodium Lamps available that are compatible with a metal halide ballast.
+For those who have metal halide systems and want to add or change to high-pressure sodium lamps for flowering, there are Retrofit High-Pressure Sodium Lamps available that are compatible with a metal halide ballast.
 The definite advantage that the retrofit bulbs have over conventional H.P.
-S. bulbs, is that you can use metal halides for strong vegetative growth as they are predominant in the blue-violet spectrum and high pressure sodium lamps, which are high in the red- range spectrum for flowering.
+S. bulbs, is that you can use metal halides for strong vegetative growth as they are predominant in the blue-violet spectrum and high-pressure sodium lamps, which are high in the red- range spectrum for flowering.
 Available in both 360 and 940 Watt.

 We hope this information will help you make an educated choice in purchasing your next lighting system.

 Fresh air is at the heart of all successful indoor gardens.
-In the great outdoors, air is abundant and almost always fresh.
+In the great outdoors, the air is abundant and almost always fresh.
 The level of C02 in the air over a field of rapidly growing vegetation could be only a third of normal on a very still day.
-Soon the wind blows in fresh air.
+Soon the wind blows in the fresh air.
 Rain cleanses the air from dust and pollutants.